 Is there a rain date for the Cleanup?

 At this time there is no rain date for the Charles River Cleanup.
 Rain dates may vary by group.
 Please inquire with organization you plan on volunteering with for more information.

 How can I register for the Cleanup?

 Volunteers can register for the Charles River Cleanup by visiting our registration page and contacting the site coordinator that corresponds to the location where you would like to volunteer.

 When will registration close for the Cleanup?

 Registration for the Cleanup will close as sites fill.
-Depending on site location, sign-ups may close as early as one week prior to the Cleanup.
+Depending on site location, sign-ups may close several weeks prior to the Cleanup.